TritonDataCenter/rfd/rfd/0071/README.md

 ```

 ```
+The following headers are stored by S3, but aren't addressed above:

 TODO: Find out if we need to store cipher and/or key padding settings.
 TODO: Find out if we need to store AEAD tag length.
 ```